BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_Vue/BabylonJS_and_Vue_1.md

 ## Conclusion

 It is easy to setup a very basic BabylonJS scene in Vue.
-Keep in mind, that the golden rule aplies here too.
+Keep in mind, that the golden rule applies here too.
 Building, changing and testing smaller blocks of your application at once will help you avoid many problems when using these two awesome frameworks together.

 ## Where to go next?